Cool Rocks and a Pretty Beach in Yabucoa

 We had never been able to get past the rock ledges at La Piedra el Morrillo to get to it.
 It is in an area of the beach that used to be accessible from Route 901, but houses have now blocked easy access.
 We spoke with some neighbors in the area, and they told us the secret on how to get there.
 The neighbor referred to it as the area Cueva de las Cabras.

 To access the area, you need to cross private property.
 The neighbor showed us the way, so I suggest you ask before jumping the fence … just to be polite.
 This is not an easy route, you will need decent shoes.
 You have to cross a cow field (yes, with cows in it).
 There is an area of the concrete wall that has one block out and placed on the ground, so it makes jumping the wall easier.
+But you can also just go over or through the barbed wire fencing at the gate.

 You walk toward the coconut palm tree at the edge of the field (toward the ocean) and go down to the beach that way.
 Watch out and be careful of the barbed wire.
-Once on the beach you will see the split rock and the “cuevas” (caves) the rock makes.
+Once on the beach you will see the split rock and the “cuevas” (caves) the rock makes to the left.
 If you are careful, you can go behind the rock and climb up into it for photos.
 We always enjoy visiting these areas for photographs.
 And, the cool beach-combing finds … lots of sea glass and some interesting shells, too.
 For us, it is always worth a stop.

 Parking for both of these places is just off of Route 901 in Yabucoa.